CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

             OutputExchangeItem output = this.GetOutputExchangeItem(num_outputs - 1);
             output_elementset = output.ElementSet.ID;
             output_quantity = output.Quantity.ID;
         }

-.
+|

-4. *The Calculations Section* For the Sample Component, the calculation section is written so that the application computes PET according to the Hargreaves formula.
+5. Define what the component should do when a model is for each iteration of the model run by implementing the *PerformTimeStep* method.
+In the code below, the component will get input data from other components and then using the data to calculate PET for that time step.
+Finally, it will set the PET values for other components to read.

 .. code-block:: c#

 	public override bool PerformTimeStep()
         {
             //---- get input data
             //-- temp